Quick Ways to Solve a Legal Problem with a Lawyer in India

 Make sure you know:

-- possible approaches to solving the issue.
-For example, by having an informal chat, making a formal complaint, through mediation or by going to court.
+• Possible approaches to solving the issue.
+For example, by having an informal chat, making a formal complaint, through mediation, or going to court.

-Once you have got all the information you will be in the best position to make decisions about what to do (see Step 3).
+Once you have all the information, you will be in the best position to decide what to do (see Step 3).

 Step 3: Understand your options (and know what you want)